Career Technical Education & Vocational Training

 Special Education

 Special education is close to my heart, and it’s a large part of the reason I ran for this position.
-My two nieces were in the county special education program until they passed away seven years ago.
+My two nieces were in the county special education program until they passed away eleven years ago.
 During that time, I witnessed a lot of good from a great many committed people; but I also saw a one-size-fits-all system that ties the hands of teachers and wastes tremendous amounts of money doing it.

 Special education serves a wide spectrum of children with learning and physical disabilities – we need to recognize the challenges and gifts of these exceptional children and their families.
 Too often, I’ve seen struggling students placed in situations that end in tears and frustration, and the talent and dedication of Special Education teachers wasted.
 Getting the help a student and family need shouldn’t require extraordinary navigation skills.
 We need to partner with these families, recognize each child’s unique abilities and provide the special education needed.